Computers and Printing

 The Computer Lab Directory, lab rules and regulations, available software, and other details about the labs are available from the Office of Information Technology.

-Public scanners are also located in each of the libraries and are available for use by all individuals on site.
+Public scanners are located in each of the libraries and are available for use by all individuals on site.
 Some libraries have public copiers.

 For Alumni, Guests, and the Public